PHart3/2-groups-agda/README.md

    docker run --mount type=bind,source=./html,target=/Two-groups/html 2group
    ```

-   The HTML files will be under `html/`, and `html/Biequiv-main.agda.html`
+   This may take a few minutes.
+The HTML files will be under `html/`,
-   will be the entry point.
+   and `html/Biequiv-main.agda.html` will be the entry point.

 ## Acknowledgement